litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Summary

-- Relations can be defined as propositions
+- Relations can be defined as predicates
 - Transitivity: if x relates to y and y relates to z, then x relates to z
 - Commutativity: x relates to y if and only if y relates to x
 - Reflexivity: every element relates to itself
-- These properties can be formalized using propositions and universal facts
+- These properties can be formalized using predicates and universal facts

 ### Exercises